Netflix/s3mper/README.md

 S3mper
 =====

-S3mper is a library that provides an additinal layer of consistency checking on top of Amazon's S3 index through use of a consistent, secondary index.
+S3mper is a library that provides an additional layer of consistency checking on top of Amazon's S3 index through use of a consistent, secondary index.

 Overview
 --------

-S3mper leverdges [Aspect Orriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming) and is implemented with [ApsectJ](http://eclipse.org/aspectj/ "ApectJ") to advise implementations of the Hadoop FileSystem (primarily the NativeS3FileSystem implementation) with additional logic to crosscheck a secondary index for consistency.
+S3mper leverages [Aspect Oriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming) and is implemented with [ApsectJ](http://eclipse.org/aspectj/ "ApectJ") to advise implementations of the Hadoop FileSystem (primarily the NativeS3FileSystem implementation) with additional logic to crosscheck a secondary index for consistency.

-The default implementation of the secondary index uses DynamoDB because of the speed, consistency, and availablility guarentees that service provides.
-The table schema is designed to be light-weight and fast so as to not impare the performance of the filesystem.
+The default implementation of the secondary index uses DynamoDB because of the speed, consistency, and availability guarantees that service provides.
+The table schema is designed to be light-weight and fast so as to not impair the performance of the file system.

 There are two logical indexes[^1] used in the table structure to access path and file information.
 The first index is path based for lookup during listing operations.
 The second index is timeseries based so that entries can be expired from both indexes without having to scan the entire table.